 - "The Bosque" is offered only as a Guided Adventure at flows below 800 cfs, as most recreational paddlers do not possess the shallow water river-reading skills to successfully navigate the last two miles at lower flows.

 This page was originally posted in the summer of 2013, when New Mexico's historic drought of 2010 through 2014 reached it's apex.
-After a respite of a few seasons with average to high spring flows, another extended period of dry weather for the 2017/2018 water year is expected to translate to lower than average flow levels throughout the 2018 season.
+After a respite of a few seasons with average to high spring flows, another extended period of dry weather for the 2017/2018 water year led to an historic low flow season, which significantly impacted the whitewater outfitters to the north.
+The Middle Rio Grande (and us!), however, benefited from managed flows due to upstream reservoir storage levels achieved during the spring 2017 runoff season, and enjoyed moderate levels of approximately 700 cfs throughout the year.

-And yet, immediately north of the city, we'll be floating along just fine.
-As a matter of fact. lower flows (300 - 1200 cfs) create a much more pleasant and forgiving environment, which is several orders of magnitude better for casual recreational outings.
+In average and low snowpack years, we're constantly reminding folks that the river immediately north of Albuquerque is navigable year 'round due to the much narrower river channel in this reach.
+As a matter of fact, lower flows (300 - 20000 cfs) create a much more pleasant and forgiving environment, which is several orders of magnitude better for casual recreational outings.
 Lower flows also tend to add more visual interest to the river itself, as exposed gravel bars, entirely submerged at higher levels, create numerous glittering cascades as the river meanders along.

-In June of 2013, as we were witnessing record low flows along the river, journalist Laura Bly joined us for an outing The resulting article (linked above) features several quotes from us addressing the prevalent misconceptions regarding the navigability of the Middle Rio Grande at lower flow conditions.
+As mentioned above, this page came to be in the summer of 2013.
+In June of that year, as we were witnessing record low flows along the river, journalist Laura Bly joined us for an outing The resulting article (linked above) features several quotes from us addressing the prevalent misconceptions regarding the navigability of the Middle Rio Grande at lower flow conditions.

 Feel free to read her take, but the essence of it is that enjoyable recreation along the Middle Rio Grande is available throughout the year, regardless of flows.
 Full stop.